etrusci-org/elfloater/README.md

     max-height: 100%;
 }

-/* For option 1 you maybe also want to add this */ body {
+/* For option 1:
+You maybe also want to add this to prevent automatic scrollbars on collison */ body {
     padding: 0;
     margin: 0;